-Engineering manufacture is a discipline of engineering dealing with the use of precision machines, tools and equipment to turn raw materials into new products.
+Engineering manufacture is a discipline of engineering dealing with the use of precision machines, tools and equipment to turn raw materials into components.

-You will develop your skills through working in a hands-on way to manufacture a variety of high-quality products.
-You will also gain an understanding of commercial processes and an in-depth knowledge of materials, including metals, wood and plastics.
-This practical approach to learning also aids in the development of key skills and attributes such as critical thinking, creativity, problem solving, independence, communication, self-confidence and teamwork.
+The students develop their skills through working in a handson way to manufacture a variety of high-quality products.
+The students also gain an understanding of commercial processes and an in-depth knowledge of engineering materials, including metals, polymers, composites and smart materials.

+This practical approach to learning also aids in the development of essential life skills and attributes such as creativity, problem solving, independence, critical thinking, communication, self-confidence and teamwork.